Fall Artist of the Season – Holland Cunningham

 Sunday, Jan.
 20. Sunday Forum.
 The Artist Speaks.
 Curator Diana Smith interviews Ellen Warner about her work.
 9:30am in the Undercroft.

 Thursday, March 14.
 Panel Discussion: Challenge and Opportunity for Women over 50, using Ellen Warner’s new work, The Second Half: Women Describe life after 50 as a stepping off point.
 The facilitator will be Dr. Janice Steil.
-The panelists will be Elaine Pagels, Marilynn Preston, Gail Sheehy, and Gayle Robinson: 6-8pm in the Undercroft.
-RSVP
+The panelists will be Elaine Pagels, Marilynn Preston, Gayle Robinson, and Gail Sheehy: 6-8pm in the Undercroft.
+RSVP Here

 Although our culture tends to emphasize the cognitive and physical loss that accompany aging, the women over 50 whom Ellen interviewed focus almost universally on their newfound confidence, independence, and belief in the possibilities that still lie ahead.
 That said, those possibilities are highly dependent on the life experiences and choices of the first half of one’s life.
 This panel discussion is for women over 50, for younger women looking for guidance, and for men of all ages who wish to support the women in their lives.